songster-sa/aws-sw-arch-associate-notes/readme.md

     - but in aws all resources have own domains - so allow CORS - for somethings like fonts
     - enabled at server side (not client or browser side) - but enforced by client / browser
     - HTTP OPTIONS - there are the domain approved - error = origin policy cannot be read at the remote resource = then allow CORS
+- so when you create a key - you assign a role for who can manage it (admin) and another role for who can use it
+    - this useage-role can become the execution role of lambda - it should have the key usage permissions in its policy
+- lambda, ec2, ecs - support hyper-threading